jembamin2/SquareRootRank/README.md

 # SquareRootRank
-Optimisation Problem to find the shortest squarerootrank of a definied matrix
+Optimization Problem to find the shortest squarerootrank of a definied matrix clone Hao